nikiiigoyal/html-apps/README.md

 - 🏆 Score tracking for player and computer
 - 🔄 Reset game option
 - 💡 Results display with win/lose/draw messages

+🔄 Palindrome Checker

+## About

+The Palindrome Checker is a simple web application that allows users to check whether a given word, phrase, number, or sequence is a palindrome.
+A palindrome is a word, number, phrase, or other sequence of characters that reads the same forward and backward, disregarding spaces, punctuation, and capitalization.

+## Features

+- ✅ Check if input is a palindrome
+- 🔤 Supports words, phrases, and numbers
+- 🧹 Ignores spaces, punctuation, and capitalization
+- 📱 Responsive design for various screen sizes

+🔢 Decimal to Binary Converter

+## About

+The Decimal to Binary Converter is a web application that allows users to convert decimal (base-10) numbers into their binary (base-2) equivalents.
+This tool is useful for understanding number systems..

+## Features

+- 🔄 Convert decimal numbers to binary
+- ✅ Input validation for decimal numbers

+🔢 Binary to Decimal Converter

+## About

+The Decimal to Binary Converter is a web application that allows users to convert decimal (base-10) numbers into their binary (base-2) equivalents.
+This tool is useful for understanding number systems..

+## Features

+- 🔄 Convert binary numbers to decimal
+- ✅ Input validation for decimal numbers

+⏳ Countdown Timer

+## About

+The Countdown Timer is a web application that allows users to set a specific time duration and count down to zero.
+It's perfect for timing activities, managing work sessions, or just keeping track of time in a visually appealing way.

+## Features

+- ⏱️ Set custom countdown duration
+- ▶️ Start, pause, and reset functionality.
+- 🕰️ Display of time in hours, minutes, and seconds format
+- 💾 can set date, name of an event and time.

+⏱️ Stopwatch Timer

+## About

+The Stopwatch Timer is a web application that provides a precise timing tool.
+It allows users to measure elapsed time with start, stop, and reset functionality, making it useful for various timing needs.

+## Features

+- ▶️ Start, stop, and reset functionality